GSA/idmanagement.gov/_university/pacs101.md

 <tr>
   <td colspan="7">
   <ul>
-	<li>After contract award, your integrator will help you:
+	<li>After the contract award, your integrator will help you:
 	<ul>
-	<li>Choose the best PACS topology (that is, an end-to-end solution of hardware, software, a Certificate Validation System, and PIV credential readers) listed on the <a href="{{site.baseurl}}/acquisition-professionals/#products" target="_blank" rel="noopener noreferrer">GSA PACS APL</a> for the PIV authentication mechanisms selected for your facility.</li>
+	<li>Choose the best PACS topology (an end-to-end solution of hardware, software, a Certificate Validation System, and PIV credential readers) listed on the <a href="{{site.baseurl}}/fips201/" target="_blank" rel="noopener noreferrer">GSA PACS APL</a> for the PIV authentication mechanisms selected for your facility.</li>
 	<li>Buy the products and additional services you need by using the <a class="usa-link usa-link--external" href="https://www.gsa.gov/technology/technology-purchasing-programs/mas-information-technology" target="_blank" rel="noopener noreferrer">GSA Multiple Award Schedule (MAS)</a>.
-Your chosen integrator will help your agency choose the right PACS products and services, according to your agency’s preferred GSA purchasing vehicle(s).</li>
+Your chosen integrator will help your agency choose the right PACS products and services according to your agency’s preferred GSA purchasing vehicle(s).</li>
 	</ul>
 	</li>
 	<li>Want to learn more about GSA Schedules?
 Training is available: <a class="usa-link usa-link--external" href="https://www.cisa.gov/resources-tools/programs/continuous-diagnostics-and-mitigation-cdm-program/program-approved-products-list-apl" target="_blank" rel="noopener noreferrer">On-demand GSA Schedules Training</a>.
 For help with GSA Schedules, email the GSA National Customer Service Center at NCSCcustomer dot service at gsa dot gov or call 1-800-488-3111.</li>